Bedwetting

 How do you treat bedwetting?

-Understandably, some children do get upset if there is teasing, bullying or punishment because of bedwetting.
+Understandably, some tamariki get upset if there is teasing, bullying or punishment because of bedwetting.

 If you have tried one of the treatments before (when your child was younger) and it did not work, it might be worthwhile trying it again.